 It’s important to spend time with other founders as well.
 The startup-founder ecosystem is very friendly and we are often willing to help each other.
 They might be connected to that person you need to reach, so make sure you connect on LinkedIn right away and develop a relationship.
 Friendships pay back in this world.

-Finally, make sure that the people you plan to approach is actually approachable.
+Finally, make sure that the people you plan to approach are actually approachable.
 You are not going to get anywhere near Dave McClure, Fred Wilson or most official speakers for that matter; so don’t waste a second trying.

 Approach people, but don’t hang for 10+ minutes

-This is pretty self explanatory.
+This is pretty self-explanatory.
 If you are attending a conference you need to be social, start conversations and walk into people.
 Relevant people are not going to come to you, they are busy speaking with someone else who beat you to it.
 Also, don’t be afraid to join conversation groups, get on track with the conversation and start speaking as soon as you can.
 Pretty basic social skills.

 Now, the important thing to remember is that you shouldn’t talk to the same person for over 10 minutes.
 Unless they are incredibly interested in what you are doing, and there’s a visible business opportunity, don’t waste your time.
 Connect, exchange cards and agree to follow up later.
 You are both there to network and time is valuable (you paid a lot of money for this, remember?).

 (!)
 Prepare a quick Deck you can tweet or email

 Make sure that you have a deck ready to send on the spot, Slidebean can help with that.
 Actually, we’ve prepared a short 5-slide deck ideal for these sort of situations.